-Objectives: To estimate the expected cost and clinical benefits associated with the use of drotrecogin alfa (activated) [Xigris; Eli Lilly and Company; Indianapolis, IN] in the French hospital setting.
+Objectives: The aim of this study was to estimate the expected cost and clinical benefits associated with the use of drotrecogin alfa (activated) (Xigris; Eli Lilly and Company; Indianapolis, IN) in the French hospital setting.

-Methods: The PROWESS study results (1,271 patients with multiple organ failure) were adjusted to 9,948 hospital stays from a database of Parisian area intensive care units (ICUs) - the CubRea database.
+Methods: The recombinant human activated PROtein C Worldwide Evaluation in Severe Sepsis (PROWESS) study results (1,271 patients with multiple organ failure) were adjusted to 9,948 hospital stays from a database of Parisian area intensive-care units (ICUs)-the CubRea (Intensive Care Database User Group) database.
 The analysis features a decision tree with a probabilistic sensitivity analysis.

-Results: The cost per life-year gained (LYG) of drotrecogin treatment for severe sepsis with multiple organ failure (European indication) was estimated to be \$11,812.
+Results: The cost per life year gained (LYG) of drotrecogin treatment for severe sepsis with multiple organ failure (European indication) was estimated to be \$11,812.
 At the hospital level, the drug is expected to induce an additional cost of \$7,545 per treated patient.
 The incremental cost-effectiveness ratio ranges from \$7,873 per LYG for patients receiving three organ supports during ICU stay to \$17,704 per LYG for patients receiving less than two organ supports.